-Prerequisite: Entering 9th graders must have passed Algebra 1 with at least a 90 average.

-You must have passed Algebra 1 CP-A with at least a 70 average.
+Prerequisite: Entering 9th graders must have passed Math 8 Accelerated (Grade 8 Algebra 1) with at least a 88 average.
+Or successful completion of Algebra 1 CPA with at least a 70 average.

 248 INTRODUCTION TO ENGINEERING 1

 Introduction to Engineering 1 is a math-based, hands-on engineering course designed for high school students who would like to explore the various fields of engineering.
 This course follows Engineering the Future, a STEM (Science, Technology, Engineering and Math) curriculum created by the Boston Museum of Science.
 It focuses on the fundamentals of engineering and applies the math and science you are learning in your classrooms to modern real-world problems that involve civil, mechanical, and electrical engineering.
 It integrates engineering, mathematics, science and technology and prepares you for life in the information age.